hritikm10/hritikm10/README.md

 - 📫 How to reach me **hritikmiddha10@gmail.com**

-- ⚡ Fun fact :- food and code are the reasons to live.
+- ⚡ Fun fact :- Food and code are the reasons to live.

 <br>